LRIP and FRP contracts awarded for the Integrated Battle Command System

 |1

-This work, LRIP and FRP contracts awarded for the Integrated Battle Command System [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, LRIP and FRP contracts awarded for the Integrated Battle Command System, by Darrell Ames, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT